-Matt Jefferies had anticipated the need for a flight or hangar deck when he designed the original Enterprise, providing space in the aft section of the engineering hull for just such a location.
-But when the episode “The Galileo Seven” was supposed to unveil it, there was no way budget would allow for a full-scale set of bay to be built.
+Matt Jefferies had anticipated the need for a flight- or hangar deck when he designed the Enterprise, providing space in the aft section of the engineering hull for just such a purpose.
+But when the episode “The Galileo Seven” was supposed to unveil it, there was no way budget would allow for a full-scale set to be built.

-Jefferies recalled in an interview with Star Trek: The Magazine (April 2000) years later how the “curved clamshell doors at the back” of the ship “didn’t look too much different from a lot of today’s modern hangars on the inside.”
+Jefferies recalled in an interview with Star Trek: The Magazine 1, #12 years later (April 2000) that the “curved clamshell doors at the back” of the ship “didn’t look too much different from a lot of today’s modern hangars on the inside.”
 He took care to scale the bay’s design to the shuttlecraft that were supposed to fit in it.
 “The shuttlebay itself was only in miniature.”

 Richard C. Datin was commissioned to build the maquette.
-Star Trek: Communicator (June/July 2001) quotes him explaining how the starboard side of the miniature was supposed to be removable, so the scene could be filmed from more than one side.
+Star Trek: Communicator 133 (June/July 2001) quotes him explaining how the starboard side of the miniature was supposed to be removable, so the scene could be filmed from more than one side: